Bioman And Megaranger Similarity: The Android Girls That Sacrificed Themselves!

 Both android girls discover that they are robots much to their disdain.
 Miki at first tried to think she was human but later, she accepted she was a robot.
 167 discovers she's an android when she sees she's not bleeding blood at all.

 As a result of developing human feelings, both android girls sacrifice themselves to save the heroes.
 Miki sacrifices herself to save the Bioman from Satan Megas (who will keep assembling as long as she lives).
 167 sacrifices herself so Bat Nezire II's sound waves would no longer hurt the Megarangers.

 My thoughts?
-I pretty much thought that the Megaranger version was a rushed version of Hirohisa Soda's two parter in Bioman.
+The Megaranger version felt like it was a rushed version of Hirohisa Soda's two parter in Bioman.
 The Megaranger episode was written by Naruhisa Arakawa who also copied ideas from Toshiki Inoue so it's no surprise he also copied ideas from Hirohisa Soda.
 I mean, Dairanger's episode where Rin falls for the Media Magician (written by Arakawa) is similar to the episode where Momoko falls for a man she does not know is a monster (written by Inoue).

 I thought though that I wished that 167 herself were linked with Bat Nezire II and that as long as she was alive, the Megarangers could not defeat the monster.
 Instead, it looks like Arakawa took ideas from Bioman episode where the Neural Computer Brain rebelled against Gear, befriended Hikaru and became a target for termination by Dr. Man.

 Both plots were pretty good in their own way actually.
 One involved the son of the main villain, the other involved a ranger.